tendermint/tendermint/docs/spec/reactors/pex/pex.md

 we will redial every 5s for a few minutes, then switch to an exponential backoff schedule, and after about a day of trying, stop dialing the peer.

-So long as we have less than `MinNumOutboundPeers`, we periodically request additional peers from each of our own.
+So long as we have less than `MaxNumOutboundPeers`, we periodically request additional peers from each of our own.
 If sufficient time goes by and we still can't find enough peers, we try the seeds again.